Japan in December 2025: Weather, Places for Winter Cheer

 Chichibu Yomatsuri, held annually on December 2-3 in Saitama Prefecture, is one of Japan's top three float festivals.
 The festival features elaborately decorated floats, traditional music, and vibrant costumes.
 Highlights include a spectacular fireworks display on the night of December 3.
 The procession of floats through the streets of Chichibu, creating a lively and festive atmosphere.
 The festival's rich history, dating back over 300 years, and its blend of cultural and seasonal elements make it a unique December event in Japan.

-December in Japan is busy, but it doesn't reach the peak levels of the cherry blossom or Golden Week seasons.
-While popular holiday events and festivals draw crowds, particularly in major cities, the overall tourist numbers are more manageable.
+December in Japan is busy for holidays and festivals, but it doesn't reach the peak levels of the cherry blossom or Golden Week seasons in May.
+While popular holiday events and festivals draw crowds, particularly in major cities, the overall tourist numbers are more manageable to plan your ideal itinerary.

-Prices for flights and accommodations can be higher around Christmas and New Year, so booking in advance is recommended.
+Prices for flights and accommodations are more affordable, though there is still a rise around Christmas and New Year, so booking in advance is recommended.
 Ski resorts, especially in Hokkaido and Nagano, also experience high demand, so early reservations are crucial.
-However, the festive atmosphere and numerous events make it a worthwhile time to visit.
+However, the festive atmosphere and numerous events make it a worthwhile time to visit Japan.

 Dress in Layers